Ketamine Assisted Therapy

 Who is not a good candidate for ketamine therapy?

-• Have uncontrolled high blood pressure or significant cardiovascular problems.
+• Have uncontrolled high blood pressure or significant cardiovascular issues.

-• Have a history of psychosis, mania, or severe personality disorders that could be worsened by dissociative experiences.
+• Have a history of psychosis, mania, or severe personality disorders.

 What is ketamine IV infusion therapy?